$NUMA Price Movement

 6. Liquidating loans

-2. ETH price movements
+2. LST price movements

-2. If ETH outperforms synthetics (more here)
+2. If an LST outperforms synthetics (more here)

 Price decreases:

-1. ETH price movements
+1. LST price movements

-2. If ETH underperforms synthetics (more here)
+2. If an LST underperforms synthetics (more here)

 Last updated